 To learn more about the dangers of sex trafficking, check out this video on the thousands of women who are abducted at major sporting events every year.

-Please SHARE this with your friends to raise awareness about this critical issue that is happening right under our noses.
+Please SHARE this with your friends to raise awareness about this critical issue that is happening right under our noses, and visit Exodus Cry today if you would like to help those trapped in the cycle of commercial sexual exploitation.
 Together, we can END IT.